 New to Sous Vide?

 Here at Typhur, we bring you restaurant-grade appliances that make sous-vide cooking easier than ever.
 The Typhur Sous Vide Station has all of your essentials in one place, making it easy to cook like a professional in the comfort of your home.
+With this versatile machine, you can even explore unique recipes like sous vide cocktails to elevate your drink-making game.

 Every station comes with a handheld vacuum sealer, vacuum bags, a double-layered water tank, 1750 watts of power, and a built-in 12.3-inch touch panel with free recipes that update on a regular basis.
 We make it simple to experiment with new cooking techniques and ace chef-created recipes with precision every time.

-If you are interested in learning more about Typhur kitchen appliances and the Sous Vide station, check out more information right here today!
+If you are interested in learning more about Typhur kitchen appliances and the Sous Vide Station, check out more information right here today!

 References: